 The Iguazu falls lie on a three-way intersection between Paraguay, Brazil and Argentina.
 The huge Rio Parana flows north/south with Paraguay forming the west bank.
 Argentina holds the eastern bank below the Rio Iguazu tributary.
 Wandering up from the hotel, you can sit and stare at all three countries at the same time.
 The Iguazu river looks harmless enough from here.
 Off in the distance is the high bridge joining the Argentinian side with Brazil: the Puente Internacional.
 Tancredo Neves, painted in each country’s national colours up until the very middle.
 The falls really need to be seen from both countries: Argentina has about three quarters of them and allows you to get up close and personal.
 Brazil has fewer but allows the entire panoramic view.

 We begin in Argentina, entering the Parque Nacional Iguazu.
 The whole thing is tastefully done, with rain forest sensitively preserved all around.
 A small train run on natural gas takes visitors into the depths, and we begin by walking over low walkways to the Garganta del Diablo, the devil’s throat, where billions of gallons of water plummet in a circular shape.
 A green hue provided by algae provides a sensational experience.
 Black kites and turkey vultures love to nest here, and provide a lost world feel by soaring overhead.
 Walking the lower circuit, still through dense forest, reveals a myriad of mini falls and improbably constructed bridges.
-The jewel in the crown are the San Martin falls – a steep, wide drop, then a marshy plateau and deceptively placid holding lake, then another drop down to the churning pool below.
+The jewel in the crown is the San Martin falls – a steep, wide drop, then a marshy plateau and deceptively placid holding lake, then another drop down to the churning pool below.

 There is more action in store than simple watching, however.
 Opposite the Isla San Martin we board a boat with a bizarre purpose.
 The plan is to drive right up to the base of the falls and get the boat under the torrent.
 We have all secured the ornaments and placed our cameras in waterproof bags – then the driver picks up speed and drives us straight under.
 It’s the most comprehensive power shower ever.
 We repeat the trick at Salto Escondido and Salto Dos Mosqueteros (the Two Musketeers) before running the rapids down river and grabbing a lift back in a truck.